rht-labs/tech-exercise/docs/1-the-manual-menace/5-this-is-gitops.md

     # more yaml ...
     </code></pre></div>

-3. Git commit that change and open the ArgoCD UI to see the new variable syncrhonised.
+3. Git commit that change and open the ArgoCD UI to see the new variable synchronized.

     ```bash
     git add .